Should we even be talking about how to invest for college students?

 Though we normally think of investing as an activity that can and usually should wait until after graduation, I was able to think of several compelling reasons for starting in college:

-- The student will graduate from college, already having investment experience.
+- Experience: The student will graduate from college, already having investment experience.

-- The student will graduate from college, and already have at least a small investment nest egg – the future time value of that investment can be enormous.
+- Nest egg: The student will graduate from college, and already have at least a small investment nest egg – the future time value of that investment can be enormous.

-- Real world lessons will be learned in the process of investing that could never be learned by reading books, visiting websites, or even watching “how to” videos.
+- Education: Real-world lessons will be learned in the process of investing that could never be learned by reading books, visiting websites, or even watching “how to” videos.